chikara-chan/react-isomorphic-boilerplate/README.md

 - `npm install` to install dependencies and devDependencies.
 - `npm run dev` to start up the development environment.
 - `npm run build` to compile and bundle the client and server files.
-- `npm start` to depoly the production server.
+- `npm start` to deploy the production server.

 ## What's included